Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 Created with Fabric.js 4.6.0

-The Vinyl Room is one of the more distinctive spots on Main Street.
+The Vinyl Room is a place that stands out on Main Street.
 Part cocktail bar, part record shop, it’s built around a clear appreciation for music with vinyl spinning throughout the night and shelves of records lining the space.

 The drink menu leans toward well-balanced cocktails, along with a curated list of beers and wines.
 It’s a smaller, more intimate setting, which makes it easy to settle in for a couple of rounds rather than just stopping by for one.
 On weekends, DJs often spin live sets, giving the room a noticeable lift without turning it into a full-on club scene.